-Use of locker rooms by transgender or gender nonconforming students will be assessed on a case-by-case basis, with the goal of maximizing transgender or gender nonconforming student social integration, providing an equal opportunity to participate in physical education classes and athletic opportunities, ensuring the student's safety and comfort, and minimizing stigmatization of the student.
+Use of locker rooms by transgender or gender expansive students will be assessed on a case-by-case basis, with the goal of maximizing transgender or gender expansive student social integration, providing an equal opportunity to participate in physical education classes and athletic opportunities, ensuring the student's safety and comfort, and minimizing stigmatization of the student.
+The district will take an approach that conforms with OSPI's guidelines.
 In most cases, the district should provide the student access to the locker room that corresponds to the gender identity consistently asserted at school.
-Any student who has a need or desire for increased privacy, regardless of the underlying reason, should be provided with a reasonable alternative changing area, such as:
+Any student who has a need or desire for additional privacy, regardless of the underlying reason, should be provided with a reasonable alternative changing area, such as: